Resolution & Settlement

 Every prediction market has a defined question, a set of resolution criteria, and a resolution source.
 When the real-world outcome is determined, the market resolves -- meaning it is officially settled as either YES or NO.

-Resolution is handled by the underlying exchange (Polymarket or Kalshi), not by Vezta directly.
+Resolution is handled by the underlying exchange, not by Vezta directly.
 Each exchange has its own resolution process:

 - Polymarket uses decentralized oracle systems (including UMA's optimistic oracle) where designated resolvers verify real-world outcomes.
 Resolution sources typically include major news agencies such as the Associated Press, Reuters, and official government publications.